raul23/chess-ai/README.rst

 as it can be seen here: `codepen.io <https://codepen.io/raul23/pen/NWLYZOm>`_

-Therefore I decided to use the latest libraries (``phaser@3.55.2`` and ``underscore@1.13.6``) which resulted in modifying some parts of the code such as these:
+Therefore I decided to use the latest libraries (``phaser@3.55.2`` and ``underscore@1.13.6``) which resulted in modifying some parts of the codebase such as these:

 - ``add.sprite`` instead of ``add.image``
 - ``group.clear(true)`` instead of ``group.removeAll()``